The Pioneers (1916 film)

 The Pioneers is a 1916 Australian silent film directed by Franklyn Barrett.
-The film is based on the debut novel by Katharine Susannah Prichard which won £250 in a 1915 literary competition.
 It is considered a lost film.

-It was later filmed by Raymond Longford as The Pioneers (1926).
+The film was inspired by The Pioneer, a 1904 painting by Frederick McCubbin of the Heidelberg School movement, also known as Australian impressionism.
+The film was later remade by Raymond Longford as The Pioneers (1926).

 Plot

 A convict, Dan Farrel, escapes from Van Diemen's Land and throws himself on the mercy of a farming couple, Mary and Donald Cameron.
 The years pass and Dan becomes a school teacher.
 He marries and they have a daughter, Dierdre, but his wife dies.

 Dierdre grows up and agrees to marry a local pub keeper, McNab, to stop him from revealing that Dan is a convict.
 McNab still goes to the police and Dan is arrested.
 Dierdre accidentally kills McNab.